xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Contracts for Ditto phase 2, Marketing 2019 and Events 2019 move to their end.
 Together with Ditto's phase 1, these 4 marketing proposals are collectively capped at $790,000 for ~1 year of work.
 (I say "capped" because we don't know how much was actually spent, but this is a separate issue\*).
 Note that the payments are made at market DCR rates that I find very low, so it is a considerable load on the Treasury.
 The 4 marketing proposals are about 26% of project's total burn rate of $3M/year (this is my rough estimate, corrections appreciated).

-The expenses brought us some good results but haven't yet addressed a few concerns of mine.
+The efforts and expenses brought us some good results but haven't yet addressed a few concerns of mine.
 I've been thinking what we are missing, collecting and organizing ideas.
-As we prepare for the next round of marketing proposals I think now is a good moment to discuss any possible adjustments to marketing strategies.
+As we prepare for the next round of marketing proposals I think now is a good moment to discuss possible adjustments to marketing strategies.
 Below are general directions I believe we should consider.

 ## Evaluate existing work